Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 # 17. Avoid Heavily Charged Emotional Triggers

-Some topics activate strong fandom distortions.
+Some topics naturally activate strong fandom distortions.

-Others activate model-specific distortions.
+Others activate recurring model biases.

-This matters especially for internet-connected canon characters.
+This is particularly important for canon characters built for LLMs trained on internet-derived data.

 A single opening can unintentionally reactivate: